 - extended health & dental plan - more details can be found on the Studentcare website

-- U-Pass BC provides students with a monthly transit pass for $44.20 per month as of May 1, 2022
+- U-Pass BC provides students with a discounted monthly transit pass for $44.20 per month as of May 1, 2022

-- resource centres, including the Queer Resource Centre (Birch Building, room BR313) and Women's Centre (Birch Building, room BR310)
+- resource centres, including the Queer Resource Centre (Birch Building, room BR313) and the Women's Centre (Birch Building, room BR310)

 - lounge spaces: CSU Library Lounge (Library Building, room LB195) and the CSU Maple Lounge (Maple Building, room MA116)